-On November 10, 2015, we entered into the Credit Agreement to obtain a three-year senior secured term loan B (the Term Loan) for \$150 million.
-The Term Loan bears interest at the Eurodollar based rate (1% floor) plus an annual margin rate of 7.5% (8.5% for 2015), payable quarterly.
+On November 10, 2015, we entered into a credit agreement (the Credit Agreement) to obtain a three-year senior secured term loan B (the Term Loan) for \$150 million.
+As of December 31, 2016, the Term Loan accrued interest at the Eurodollar rate, as defined in the Credit Agreement, (1% floor) plus an annual margin rate of 7.5% (an all-in rate of 8.75% as of December 31, 2016), payable quarterly.
 Quarterly principal payments of \$375 thousand are also required.
-The outstanding balance as of December 31, 2015 was \$149.6 million.
+The outstanding balance as of December 31, 2016 was \$148.1 million.

 Debt issuance costs totaling \$4.4 million and a 1% debt discount are being amortized to interest expense, using the effective interest method, over the contractual life of the Term Loan.
 Effective interest rate for the Term Loan includes interest, amortization of issuance cost and the discount.
-For the year ended December 31, 2015, the Company recorded \$2.1 million of interest expense, including amortization of the issuance cost and discount.
+For the year ended December 31, 2016, the Company recorded \$14.8 million of interest expense, including amortization of the issuance cost and discount.

 NMIH is subject to certain quarterly covenants under the Credit Agreement.
-These covenants include, but are not limited to the following: a maximum debt-to-total capitalization ratio (as defined) of 35%, maximum RTC ratio of 22.0:1.0, liquidity (as defined) of \$41 million, compliance with financial requirements of PMIERs, and equity requirements.
+These covenants include, but are not limited to the following: a maximum debt-to-total capitalization ratio (as defined) of 35%, maximum RTC ratio of 22.0:1.0, liquidity (as defined) of \$25.5 million, compliance with the PMIERs financial requirements (subject to any GSE-approved waivers), and equity requirements.
 This description is not intended to be complete in all respects and is qualified in its entirety by the terms of the Credit Agreement, including its covenants and events of default.
-We were in compliance with all covenants at December 31, 2015.
+We were in compliance with all covenants at December 31, 2016.

-Future principal payments for the Company's Term Loan as of December 31, 2015 are as follows:
+Future principal payments for the Company's Term Loan as of December 31, 2016 are as follows:

-As of December 31, 2015 Principal
+As of December 31, 2016 Principa 1

-(In ı thousands)
+(In thousan ıds)

-2016 \$ 1,500

 2017 1,500

 2018 146,625

-Total \$ 149,625
+Total \$ 148,125